-So, she was obviously the first person I thought of when I came across an article with this headline on CNBC.com this week: “If You Want to Be Successful, Don’t Network—Do This Instead.”
+So, she was obviously the first person I thought of when I came across an article with this headline on CNBC.com: “If You Want to Be Successful, Don’t Network—Do This Instead.”

 In it, Suzy Welch, a bestselling management author and CNBC contributor, says that people need to focus their energy on forging authentic business relationships, rather than simply swapping business cards at the end of industry conferences or networking receptions.
 According to Welch, that’s because humans help friends and not contacts.